DreamCatcher Interactive: History

 The Adventure Company brand label under DreamCatcher has released many adventure game series' including series' based on Agatha Christie novels.
 They also recently signed to release a series of titles based on The Hardy Boys.
 Outside of adventure gaming, DreamCatcher is best known for publishing the first-person shooter Painkiller developed with People Can Fly.
 Painkiller became a commercial success and was signed with the CPL World Tour 2005.
 Dreamcatcher would also create another label, Silverline Software, around 2004 for the distribution of some non-core games and the publishing of utility software.
 Silverline Software would release the "Time to Ride" series of girl's horse games starting in 2004, which would later be acquired by Ubisoft.

-In 2006, JoWooD Entertainment announced the purchase of DreamCatcher Games as a way of increasing their presence into the North American gaming market in addition to acquiring the company's key titles and licenses.
+In 2006, JoWooD Entertainment announced the purchase of DreamCatcher Games as a way of increasing its presence into the North American gaming market in addition to acquiring the company's key titles and licenses.
 Since the acquisition, DreamCatcher Games has continued to launch titles both under The Adventure Company and DreamCatcher labels including new games created by JoWooD like the SpellForce series.
 In 2011, JoWooD went into administration causing DreamCatcher to file for bankruptcy.
-In November 2011, Nordic Games Holding announced that they had acquired all DreamCatcher assets and would be turning it into a publishing label of their subsidiary Nordic Games.
+In November 2011, Nordic Games Holding announced that it had acquired all DreamCatcher assets and would be turning it into a publishing label of its subsidiary Nordic Games.
 Nordic Games Holding had previously acquired JoWooD and The Adventure Company in August also turning both brands into publishing labels of Nordic Games.
 All business operations of this brand are being conducted out of THQ Nordic in Vienna, Austria.